 Maya Menon | Against the Current

 For Maya, the moment was an epiphany.
-“It was my own Eureka moment”, she says with a broad smile that carries conviction.
+“It was my own Eureka moment”, she says with a broad smile that continued throughout our conversation.

 Born in Bhopal and raised in Delhi, Maya Menon grew up in a family where education and values were treasured.
 Her grandfather, MGK Menon, was a self-made journalist who believed daughters deserved education instead of dowry.
 His four daughters went on to become respected professionals, including Maya’s mother, a gynaecologist.
 “I’m grateful for being born in a stellar family,” Maya often says.